DONKEY

 Supercade.
 Making up the Supercade every week were segments based

-Welker) travelling from the jungle to see his father, Donkey Kong (Soupy Sales),
+featured Junior (Frank Welker) travelling from the jungle to see his father,

-created the character models that adapted the cabinet artwork into cleaner
+A. Ventura created the character models that adapted the cabinet

-television stars.
-The theme music was created by Shuki Levy
+artwork easily animated television stars.
+The theme music was composed by Shuki Levy

 and Haim Saban.